Jetsvk/Rename-Batch/README.md

 - Function: Loops through all .mkv files in the current directory that start with [Koenime].

-> ⚠️ Make sure to back up your files before running, just in case you want to undo any changes.
+> ⚠️ Make sure to back up your files before running, just in case if you encounter any issues while running the script.